 Do you have a burning idea that you are keen to explore?
-We’re offering once off Jump Start cash grants and access to performance and co-working spaces for innovative concepts to play and explore their ideas further.
+We’re offering Jump Start cash grants and access to rehearsal space for ideas which need exploring further, and the space and time to do it.
+These are seed ideas which we are keen to develop.

 A successful Jump Start offer will include:

-- Access to rehearsal studio spaces (maximum of 38 hours)
+- Access to rehearsal studio space (one week)

 - Access to co-working and meeting spaces